josephrexme/josephrex.me/_posts/2017-04-17-cohesion-against-coupling.md

 }
 {% endhighlight %}

-Because the `sendMessage()` method invokes `updateChatThread()`, it still needs the socket but we are trying to avoid depending on the Socket module in our Chat module so we could once again make it a param.
+Because the `sendMessage()` method invokes `updateChatThread()`, it still needs the socket but we are trying to avoid depending on the Socket module directly in our Chat module so we could once again apply dependency injection.

 {% highlight javascript %}
 sendMessage(...params) {